Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 +   Create one or more replicas of a given source database instance to increase aggregate read throughput.

 <img src="assets/read replicas.PNG" alt="read replicas" style="height:100%; width:100%">

+####    Amazon RDS read replicas benefits
++       Enhanced performance
+    Amazin RDS uses the MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL DB engines built-in replication functionality to create a special type of DB instance called a read replica from as source DB instance.
+The source DB instance becomes the primary DB instance.
+Updates made to the primary DB instance are asynchronously copied to the read replica.
+You can reduce the load on your primary DB instance by routing read queries from your applications to the read replica.
+Using tead replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.

++       Increased availability
+    Enhanced availability by deploying a standby instance in a second AZ, and achieve fault tolerance in the event of an AZ or database instance failure.

++       Designed for security
+    When you create a read replica for Amazon RDS for MySQL, MariaDB, or PostgresSQL, Amazon RDS sets up a secure communications channel using public key encryption between the source DB instance and the read replica, even when replicating across Regions.
+Amazon RDS establishes any possible security configurations, such as adding security group entries, needed to enable the secure channel.
+You can also create read replicas within a Region or between Regions for you Amazon RDS for MYSQL, MariaDB, PostgreSQL, or Oracle database instances encryptes at rest with AWS KMS.